Patron Policies & Responsibilities

 Libraries ensure free speech, individual enrichment, learning, and expansion of knowledge.
 Our users should feel comfortable asking any question.
 While we will not always be able to fulfill every question or need, we should not in any way judge the worthiness of a question or its subject matter.
 When necessary, we should explain limitations of staffing or resources that make it impossible to completely satisfy a user need.

-The library's users and employees have a variety of backgrounds including differences in culture, race, lifestyle, religion, experience, education level, and learning style.
+The library's users and employees have a variety of backgrounds including differences in culture, race, lifestyle, religion, experience, education level, abilities, and learning style.
 We need to provide an atmosphere that ensures opportunities and eliminates barriers for academic achievement, workplace participation, and service to users.
 We are all expected to set aside personal biases and prejudices to effectively work with users and each other.

 The individuality and diversity of the library's users make it impossible to handle each patron encounter in the same way.
 The key to undertaking a successful resolution for each patron encounter is to skillfully negotiate what the patron needs and to translate that need into providing the appropriate library response.
 Take into consideration the individual asking the question.
 Don't rely on a standard response, but customize to meet the individual person and circumstances.
 Be willing to consult with colleagues if unsure on the correct way to meet the patron's request.
 While it is our aim to teach users to become self-sufficient in using the library, sometimes the best solution is to provide them with the information they need rather than instructing them on how to do it.